darya-chyzhyk/ConfoundIsolating/README.md

 * *min_sample_size* - minimum sample size to be reached, default is 10% of the data
 * *n_remove* - number of the samples to be removed on each iteration of sampling, default is 4
 * *prng* - control the pseudo random number generator, default is None
-* *cv_folds* - number of folders in the cross validation, default is 10
+* *cv_folds* - number of folds in the cross validation, default is 10

 **We return you**